Durable carbon removal (CDR)

 United Kingdom

-Mission Zero have developed a breakthrough technology that combines CO₂ capture and mineralization in one process.
-The 'Medusa' Process is a direct air mineralisation process that captures atmospheric CO₂ and turns it into rock in a matter of days.
-It has a potential to become among the cheapest DAC solutions.
+Mission Zero has developed a breakthrough technology that combines CO₂ capture and mineralisation in one process.
+The 'Medusa' Process is simple and energy efficient compared to other CDR methods and has the potential to become among the cheapest DACs solutions.
+Mission Zero's direct air mineralisation process captures atmospheric CO₂ and turns it into rock in a matter of days.
+This is the second carbon removal process developed by Mission Zero, which has already piloted an electrochemical direct air capture technology.

 Durable carbon removal (CDR)